 \subsection{Decentralized learning}

-We consider a set of $n$ nodes $\nodeset = [\![1,n]\!]$ whose aim is to solve a \ac{DL} problem without sharing raw training data.
-While each node $a \in \nodeset$ stores a local data distribution $\datadistrib{a}$, the goal is to determine the model parameters $\optimum\in \modelspace$ that optimize the learning problem over all local datasets.
+We consider a set of $n$ nodes $\nodeset = [\![1,n]\!]$, each owning a model of $\modelsize$ parameters, whose aim is to solve a \ac{DL} problem without sharing raw training data.
+While each node, $a \in \nodeset$, stores a local data distribution $\datadistrib{a}$, the goal is to determine the model parameters $\optimum\in \modelspace$ that optimize the learning problem over the local datasets of all participating nodes.
 This is done by minimizing an average loss function:

-where $f_a(x)$ represents the local objective function associated with the node $a$, and $F_a(\model{}{}; \datapoint{}{})$ quantifies the prediction loss associated with the model parameters $\model{}{}$ for the sample $\datapoint{}{}$, potentially encompassing non-convex characteristics.
+where $f_a(x)$ represents the local objective function associated with node $a$, and $F_a(\model{}{}; \datapoint{}{})$ quantifies the prediction loss associated with the model parameters, $\model{}{}$, for the sample, $\datapoint{}{}$, potentially encompassing non-convex characteristics.

-To solve \cref{eqn:DL_obj} we proceed in $T$ successive iterations, with each node $a$ keeping its own local model $\model{a}{t}$ for each iteration $t\in[\![0,T]\!]$.
-The goal is to make the averaged model $\avgmodel{t} := \frac{1}{n}\sum_{a=1}^{n}\model{a}{t}$ converge to $\optimum$.
+To solve \cref{eqn:DL_obj}, we proceed in $T$ successive iterations, with each node, $a$, keeping its own local model, $\model{a}{t}$, for each iteration, $t\in[\![0,T]\!]$.
+The goal is to make the averaged model, $\avgmodel{t} := \frac{1}{n}\sum_{a=1}^{n}\model{a}{t}$, converge to $\optimum$.

-Specifically, the corresponding learning process involves collaborative interactions between nodes, which are connected by an evolving communication topology.
+The learning process involves collaborative interactions between nodes, which are connected by an underlying communication topology.
 At each iteration $t$, each node first trains its model on its local data and then aims to average it with the models of other nodes.
 During the averaging step, each node restricts its communication to its neighbors in the communication topology using gossip averaging (Section~\ref{Gossip:avg}).
 Yet, sharing only model parameters may still leak sensitive information, thus hurting privacy.